hujuice/google-search-console-data/README.md

 You can read the data in a very simple way.
 Take a look to the web based example in `read_example/index.php`.
 If you want more complex data analysis, you should write your own code, based on the very simple data table.

+## Notes ##

+For a Python solution, please read this: <https://adaptpartners.com/technical-seo/a-tool-for-saving-google-search-console-data-to-bigquery/>.